blakeblackshear/frigate/docs/docs/configuration/index.md

   # Optional: Set the encode quality of the live stream (default: shown below)
   # 1 is the highest quality, and 31 is the lowest.
 Lower quality feeds utilize less CPU resources.
   quality: 8
+  # Optional: Set the source of the live stream (default: shown below)
+  # mp4 is full res stream that does not support audio
+  # jsmpeg is the detect stream, capped at 10 fps
+  source: mp4

 # Optional: in-feed timestamp style configuration
 # NOTE: Can be overridden at the camera level